Faxon Atherton: Board membership and other business interests

 Atherton became prominent in banking, financial enterprises and railroad building, with projects such as the Oregon and California Railroad.
 He played an instrumental role in the construction of a railroad in Hayward.

 He served on the board of trustees of the Lick Trust from 1875.
 This trust had been set up initially by James Lick in 1874 but he replaced the board with Atherton, John Nightingale, Bernard D. Murphy and John H. Lick.

 Personal

-After a period of courtship, Atherton married Dominga Rosario Goñi Prieto (1823–1890) on July 7, 1843 in Valparaíso, Chile.
-His wife was born on August 4, 1823 into a prominent Valparaíso family.
+After a period of courtship, Atherton married Dominga Rosario Goñi Prieto (1823–1890) on July 7, 1843, in Valparaíso, Chile.
+His wife was born on August 4, 1823, into a prominent Valparaíso family.
 Biographers have described her as a plump, witty young woman.
 She spoke no English.

-Although Atherton was not a Catholic by birth, they married by the Catholic Church in Valparaíso, since she was a devout Catholic.
+Although Atherton was not a Catholic by birth, they were married by the Catholic Church in Valparaíso, since she was a devout Catholic.
 Biographers have described Atherton as a persistent womanizer, for having had a string of affairs.